QUT-Digital-Observatory/youte/README.md

 #### `--type` (optional)

 Type of Youtube resource to retrieve.
 Can be one type or a comma-separated list of acceptable types, which are `channel`, `playlist`, `video`.

+#### `--limit` (optional)

+Specify the number of result pages to retrieve.
+Useful when you want to test search terms without using up your quota.

 #### `--order` (optional)